whokashmiri/ReactNotes/README.md

 useCallBack
 --Cache a function definition so that it doesn't get recreated on every render.
 --use to save the rerenders of the child component
-{if you have a child component when you render the parent component (by any means like useState) it rerenders the child the child component also that is a un necessary render in order to the child component from rerendering wrap the child component in Memo}
+{if you have a child component when you render the parent component (by any means like useState) it rerenders the child component also that is a un necessary render in order to the child component from rerendering wrap the child component in Memo}
---till the value of the props will not change the component will not re-render --if you passing a functions in props then react.memo wont save you from rerendering. then the function we recreate after re-render- in order to save the functions for re-creating after re-render or freeze the function from recreating useCallBack comes to help
+--till the value of the props will not change the component will not re-render --if you passing a functions in props then react.memo wont save you from rerendering. then the function we recreate after re-render- in order to save the functions for re-creating after re-render or freeze the function from recreating useCallBack comes to hel
+--moreover  passing an value in a dependency array, will rerender/ or re-create the function if the value of the dependency array changes

+---useNavigate
+it is used to navigate to the different component after a something happen (like when the login happen)